 Sensors were programmed to collect and record turbidity data every 15 minutes during the moored field deployments at each of the ACT test sites.
 The duration of deployments ranged from four - eight weeks.
+However, the deployment at the USF test site was interrupted after only 11 days when Tropical Storm Alberto came through and caused a storm surge at the mooring tower that flooded the external data logger to which the Analite NEP395 sensor was recording.
 Four different instruments were used during this verification.
 All expected data points were successfully downloaded from each test instrument at each test and all instruments were still working upon retrieval.
-There were no obvious instrument malfunctions; however, all sites experienced a problem in the data downloading process whereby the format of the date/time stamp changed in the middle of the record.
+Heavy biofouling on the wiper at the Maine test site may have been smearing the optical window with the fouling material.